veganprimate/CotCPort/customenms_en.md

 The only asset which uses `EnemyReinforcements.m_id` is `SkillAvailID` under `Skill/`.

 ### (****) `EnemyGroups`
-Chronicles all enemy groups.
+Chronicles all enemy groups, these primarily determine:
+- which `EnemyID`s spawn together,
+- formation and battle-event/abort context.

 An entry has to be added here for your battle to trigger in-game.

 - `m_Label`: ensure this label is unique/does not conflict with existing entries for newly added enemy groups.
 Events trigger fights against enemy groups using this label.
 If you plan on adding an entry to the Monster Arena, you will not be able to use that entry again for other purposes without causing the Monster Arena menu to appear after defeating it and possibly causing crashes
 - `m_Inescapable`: Flag which determines whether you can flee from a fight
 - `m_DisableRetire`: Always set to false in OT0, does not appear to be functional in OT0.
 Might be related to the ability of suspending your phone during the fight in CotC?